zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-In general I believe in the principle of small well-named methods.
-Generally speaking if you can break a large method into several well-named smaller method, and by doing so expose the high level functional decomposition, then that's a good thing.
+I think you and I are just going to disagree on this.
+In general I believe in the principle of small well-named methods and the separation of concerns.
+Generally speaking if you can break a large method into several well-named smaller methods with different concerns, and by doing so expose the high level functional decomposition, then that's a good thing.

+* Looping over the odd numbers is one concern.
+* Determining primality is another.
+* Marking off the multiples of primes is yet another.

+It seems to me that separating and naming those concerns helps to expose the way the algorithm works.

+In your solution, below, you break the algorithm up in a similar way.
+However, instead of separating the concerns into functions, you separate them into sections with comments above them.

+You mentioned how in my solution readers will have to keep the loop context in mind while reading the other functions.
+I suggest that in your solution, readers will have to keep the loop context in mind while reading your explanatory comments.
+They may have to "flip back and forth" between the sections in order to establish their understanding.

+Now perhaps you are concerned that in my solution the "flipping" is a longer distance (in lines) than in yours.
+I'm not sure that's a significant point since they all fit on the same screen (at least they do on my screen) and the landmarks are pretty obvious.

 **JOHN:**